pr-suresh/insurance-rag/README.md

 - **Reduce research time** from hours to minutes
 - **Improve consistency** in claims handling across different adjusters

+All my tasks are organized as separate .md files in the repo, please refer to them for my answers.

 ## 🏗️ System Architecture

 ### Core Components